 - Sexual Behaviors.
 Those of us who have struggled with self-destructive and out-of-control sexual behaviors have often reduced or even eliminated those behaviors altogether.

-- Opposite-Sex Attractions.
+- Marriage and Opposite-Sex Attractions.
 Many of us have found renewed commitment to and love for wives and family.
-Many have found new or increased romantic and sexual interests in the opposite sex.
+Others have found new or increased romantic and sexual interests in the opposite sex.

 - Faith.
 Many of us have found a renewed sense of peace with God, an increase in faith, and a far greater sense of his unconditional love for us.